hgamal/midiclock/README.md

 - tapping the desired beat on using the footswitch on the front of the device; or
 - sending a configured MIDI control change message to the device on the configured channel.

+## The source code

+There are two implementations available here.
+The first is to target the Arduino development environment, and it is available in the directory [midiclock](midiclock).
+The second is the same using pure C and C++ source code, and it is available in the directory [src](src).

+The pure C and C++ implementation use less memory than the Arduino version, but the Arduino version is the most updated.

 ## Schematics

 The figure below shows the Midiclock schematics: